apache/beam/learning/tour-of-beam/learning-content/introduction/introduction-concepts/runner-concepts/description.md

 {{end}}

 {{if (eq .Sdk "python")}}
-In the SDK Python, the default is runner **DirectRunner**.
+In the Python SDK , the default is runner **DirectRunner**.

-Additionally, you can read [here](https://beam.apache.org/documentation/runners/direct/)
+Additionally, you can read more about the Direct Runner [here](https://beam.apache.org/documentation/runners/direct/)

 #### Run example